 If you wish to get in touch please contact the school direct on 01977 664555 or email firstname.lastname@example.org

 Airedale Academy is committed to providing high quality careers education advice and guidance which supports learners in developing an awareness of their skills, talents and areas of interest.
 We endeavour to help students with their career paths, supporting them to make informed choices about their future.
 Students are given information about the full range of options including apprenticeships, T Levels, A Levels and vocational courses.

-Information, advice and guidance is offered to students at key transition points including in Year 8 when making GCSE Option Choices.
-Parents and carers are invited to school for Options Evening before final choices are made.
+Information, advice and guidance is offered to students at key transition points including in Year 9 when making Key Stage 4 Option Choices.
+Parents and carers are invited to Options Evening before final choices are made.